 About the Leaders Association

-- All leaders are Leaders Association members, and have completed VIP Training (Volunteers in Preparation).
+- All volunteers are Leaders Association members, and have completed VIP Training (Volunteers in Preparation).

 - The 4-H Leaders Association provides leaders with liability insurance, financial support to attend leader trainings, resources for club meetings and 4-H mailings, and a voice in the 4-H program.